Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Numerical Experiments

+We generate three binary classification problems in which the training data $(x,y) \sim P$ is such that $x \sim P_x$, where $P_x$ one of three possible distributions over $\bbR^d$: (1) $N(0,10 I)$; (2) $N(0, \Sigma)$ where $\Sigma$ is a positive definite matrix with random orientation whose eigenvalues are log-uniformly distributed in $[1,10]$; (3) a Laplace distribution with zero mean and covariance matrix $10 I$.
+For each $x$, we choose the label $y = \sign\left( (w^*)^\top x \right)$ where the ``canonical separating hyperplane'' $w^* = (1,0,0,\dotsc,0)$, that is, $y$ is determined by the sign of the first component of $x$.

+We modify this separable data set to obtain nonseparable data sets as follows.
+First, we choose a random fraction $\kappa$ of training points $(x_i,y_i)$ to modify.
+Within this fraction, we select the points for which the first component $(x_i)_1$ of $x_i$ is positive, and ``flip'' the label $y_i$ from $+1$ to $-1$.
+Second, we replace $(x_i)_1$ by $2(x_i)_1+1$ for these points $i$, moving them further from the canonical separating hyperplane.
+In our experiments, we set $\kappa$ to the values $.1$, $.2$ and $.3$.
+Since the points $(x_i,y_i)$ for which $(x_i)_1<0$ are not changed, and $(x_i)_1 < 0$ with probability $1/2$ for $P_x$ above, the total fractions of of training points that are altered by this process are (approximately) $.05$, $.1$ and $.15$, respectively.

-We report on computations with the formulation \eqref{eq:prob-psisig} with $\sigma=.02$ and various values of $\beps$ and $n$.
-(The results are not sensitive to the choice of $\sigma$, except that smaller values yield functions that are less smooth and thus require more iterations to minimize.)
-We use dimension $d=10$ throughout.
-The data points $x_i$ were generated uniformly at random in the box $[-10,10]^d$, and we set $y_i = \sign ((x_i)_1)$ for all $i$.
+We report on computations with the formulation \eqref{eq:prob-psisig} with $\sigma=.05$ and $\beps=.1$, and various values of $n$.
+(The results are not particularly sensitive to the choice of $\sigma$, except that smaller values yield functions that are less smooth and thus require more iterations to minimize.
+The value $\beps=.1$ tends to yield solutions $(w,b)$ for which $\|w\| = O(1)$.)

-We tried various smooth unconstrained optimization solvers for the resulting smooth nonconvex optimization problem --- the PR$+$ version of nonlinear conjugate gradient~\cite[Chapter~5]{NocW06}, the L-BFGS method \cite{LiuN89}, and Newton's method with diagonal damping --- all in conjunction with a line-search procedure that ensures weak Wolfe conditions.
-These methods behaved in a roughly similar manner and all were effective in finding a minimizer.
+We tried various smooth unconstrained optimization solvers for the resulting smooth optimization problem --- the PR$+$ version of nonlinear conjugate gradient~\cite[Chapter~5]{NocW06}, the L-BFGS method \cite{LiuN89}, and Newton's method with diagonal damping --- all in conjunction with a line-search procedure that ensures weak Wolfe conditions.
+These methods behaved in a roughly similar manner and all were effective in finding minimizers.
 Our tables report results obtained only with nonlinear conjugate gradient.

-For all tests, we solved \eqref{eq:prob-psisig} for the hyperplane $(w,b)$, starting from a random point on the unit ball in $\bbR^{d+1}$.
-A statistic of particular interest is the closeness of the solution obtained from the local minimization procedure to the ``canonical" separating hyperplane $\bar{w}=(1,0,0 \dotsc,0)^T$ and intercept $b=0$.
-We report the sine of the angle between $\bar{w}$ and each calculated $w$; smaller values correspond to more closely oriented hyperplanes.